Kuwait Television: Kuwait Television Sport Channel (KTV Sport) and Kuwait Television Sport 2 Channel (KTV Sport 2)

-Al Araby Channel
+Kuwait Television Al Araby Channel

 Al Araby was launched on February 25, 2009, under the direction of the former Minister of Information, Sheikh Sabah Al Khalid Al Sabah.
 Its programming includes literary, cultural, scientific, and artistic based shows, and it also covers important cultural events.
-The Al Araby channel coordinates with KTV1 when covering national events.
+Al Araby coordinates with KTV1 when covering national events.

-Ethra's Channel
+Kuwait Television Ithra' Channel

-Ethra's Channel is dedicated to religious programmes that educate viewers about Islam, Islamic principles, and Islam's spiritual value.
+The Ithra' Channel is dedicated to religious programmes that educate viewers about Islam, Islamic principles, and Islam's spiritual value.
 It coordinates with the Kuwait Ministry of Awqaf and Islamic Affairs, as well as with the Awqaf Public Foundation to produce information that supports mainstream Islam, rather than extremist ideologies.
 The channel also covers religious events in Kuwait.